goodingr/phishing-detector/README.md

 npm install
 npm start
 ```
-Set `REACT_APP_API_BASE` (see `frontend/.env.example`) if the API is hosted elsewhere.
+Set `REACT_APP_API_BASE` (see `frontend/.env.example`) if you’re calling a remote API.
-If unset, the frontend automatically points to the same origin it was served from, so a Fly deployment serving the API and UI together works without extra configuration.
+If unset, the frontend targets the same origin it was loaded from—ideal for Fly or Docker where the UI and API share a host.
-Add optional `REACT_APP_GA_ID` to enable Google Analytics (gtag) tracking in production builds.
+Add optional `REACT_APP_GA_ID` to enable Google Analytics (gtag) tracking.

 ## Project Layout
 - `scripts/`: data prep + training utilities